SyedaAfiaShah/DeGenome-A-Decentralized-Privacy-Preserving-Infrastructure-for-Secure-Genomic-Data-Sharing/README.md

 Traditional platforms protect data with access controls and legal agreements.
 If the server is compromised, raw data is exposed.
 DeGenome removes this attack surface by ensuring the server never holds data worth stealing.

-- **Privacy guarantee** — epsilon-differential privacy formally bounds the information an adversary can extract from any released feature value, regardless of how many queries they make
+- **Privacy guarantee**: epsilon-differential privacy formally bounds the information an adversary can extract from any released feature value, regardless of how many queries they make
-- **Storage guarantee** — Storj's erasure coding distributes encrypted chunks across thousands of independent nodes; no single node or company can reconstruct or delete the data
+- **Storage guarantee**: Storj's erasure coding distributes encrypted chunks across thousands of independent nodes; no single node or company can reconstruct or delete the data
-- **Architectural guarantee** — the server stores only DP-noised feature vectors and object key references; it never receives, processes, or decrypts raw file content at any stage
+- **Architectural guarantee**: the server stores only DP-noised feature vectors and object key references; it never receives, processes, or decrypts raw file content at any stage
-- **Custody guarantee (v2)** — raw file AES keys will be stored on the server only in RSA-encrypted form; the platform cannot decrypt them without the contributor's RSA private key, which never leaves their device
+- **Custody guarantee (v2)**: raw file AES keys will be stored on the server only in RSA-encrypted form; the platform cannot decrypt them without the contributor's RSA private key, which never leaves their device

 ---

-*DeGenome v1.0 — Proof of Concept*
+*DeGenome v1.0: Proof of Concept*